gvwilson/thirdbit/_posts/2019/2019-03-12-reviewing-lessons.md

 but now I'm wondering whether the real reason was that I was asking people to review a song by reading the sheet music instead of listening to it.
-I'd be grateful for your thoughts...
+I'd be grateful for your thoughts…